 Nigeria Coordination Centre

 The Boko Haram insurgency caused mass population displacement throughout Northeast Nigeria since 2012 when the government declared a state of emergency secondary to the conflict.
-According to the International Organization of Migration (IOM), there are 2,026,602 internal displaced persons (IDPs) spread across Borno, Adamawa and Yobe states.
-The impact on freedom of movement, livelihoods, markets, and humanitarian access has resulted in a severe food security and nutrition emergency in Northeast Nigeria, Niger, Chad and Northern Cameroon.
+According to the International Organization of Migration (IOM), there were 2,026,602 internal displaced persons (IDPs) spread across Borno, Adamawa, and Yobe states.
+The impact on freedom of movement, livelihoods, markets, and humanitarian access has resulted in a severe food security and nutrition emergency in Northeast Nigeria, Niger, Chad, and Northern Cameroon.
 A series of repeated surveys were organized with the primary objective of providing representative estimates for the prevalence of acute malnutrition among children (by both weight-for-height and MUAC), as well as mortality.
 Data from these surveys suggest that GAM trends were fluctuating based on seasonal variations as well as due to the volatility of the conflict.
 The humanitarian crisis in North-East Nigeria was protracted with threats of attacks by non-state armed groups and restrictions in movements continue to have negative impacts on trade, livelihoods and markets, leaving a substantial proportion of the civilian population relying on humanitarian assistance.

 Nigeria Coordination Centre (NCC)